 - Transferring funds from your home country: Full-service banks with international banking capabilities sell international money orders and receive deposits from banks outside of New Zealand.
 The best way to transfer funds from your country of origin to New Zealand is by electronic wire transfer directly from bank-to-bank.
 This method allows immediate credit and use of the money.

-- Transportation: You will find that there are many resources available to you to get around Christchurch or Auckland and to campus locations.
+- Transportation: You will find that there are many resources available to you to get around Christchurch.

 - Pastoral Care Officers: They are available on a confidential basis to assist students with any issues or questions that may arise during their time at Canterbury College such as: Cultural Adjustment, General Health and Wellbeing, Academic Issues, Flatting and Accommodation.

-- Take time to visit the Useful Information page and visit attractions either in Christchurch or Auckland to get “a feel” of your home for the duration your studies.
+- Take time to visit the Useful Information page and visit attractions in Christchurch to get “a feel” of your home for the duration your studies.